iknowjason/Awesome-CloudSec-Labs/README.md

 [DVCA](https://github.com/m6a-UdS/dvca): Deploy a Damn Vulnerable Cloud Application in your own AWS account to practice privilege escalation.

 [lambhack](https://github.com/wickett/lambhack): Deploy a very vulnerable AWS lambda serverless application in your AWS account.

+[AWS Well-Architected Security Workshop](https://catalog.workshops.aws/well-architected-security/en-US): Self-deployed hands-on-labs to help you learn, measure, and improve the security of your architecture using best practices from the Security pillar of the AWS Well-Architected Framework.

 ## Azure